Idanudel96/Embedded-State-Machine-Timer/README.md

 # Embedded Digital Lock & Sequential Timer 🔒⏱️

 ## Overview
 A bare-metal embedded system project written in C for the Texas Instruments TMS320F28335 DSP (Delfino Evaluation Board).
-This project was developed as a final assignment for the "Microprocessors and Microcontrollers" course, fulfilling the advanced level requirements (Target Score: 85-90).
+This project was developed as a final assignment for the "Microprocessors and Microcontrollers" course.

 The system implements a secure digital lock controlled by a software-based Finite State Machine (FSM).
 It requires a specific 4-digit passcode entered via a matrix keypad to transition from the `LOCKED` to the `OPEN` state.
 Once open, it initiates a hardware-based countdown timer before automatically securing the system again.